cmhac/cmhac.github.io/src/content/projects/2025-06-26-hundreds-of-elementary-students-arrested-at-us-schools-each-year.md

 featured: false
 date: 2022-12-09
 ---

-Drawing on the U.S. Department of Education’s 2017-18 Civil Rights Data Collection, I isolated every elementary school that reported at least one “school-related arrest,” then spent weeks confirming each figure with districts and state education officials, pruning out erroneous, records.
+Drawing on the U.S. Department of Education’s 2017-18 Civil Rights Data Collection, I isolated every elementary school that reported at least one “school-related arrest,” then spent weeks confirming each figure with districts and state education officials, pruning out erroneous records.

 With a cleaned, open-sourced dataset and reproducible code on GitHub, I calculated arrest totals and rates, broke them down by race and disability status, and mapped where the youngest children were most likely to be handcuffed.